SuvarnaSSingh/AIMLwork/README.md

 ## AI ML work
-This repository contains various projects I developed using AI ML  techniques
+This repository contains various projects I have developed using AI ML  techniques.

 ## **Table Of Contents**
 * Project 1: Customer Profiling Using Exploratory Data Analysis	1